• Skip to main content

 And, as hard as it is to believe, I sometimes miss discussing politics.
 I have no one to discuss politics with now other than David.
 I will catch things on YouTube and have found some YouTube channels I like.
 But there is no discussion on YouTube of any real value.
 I use Twitter to catch a few things here and there, but Twitter is a cesspool and the comments there aren’t even worth skimming.
 There is virtually ZERO critical thinking happening on Twitter.

 I even flirted with the idea of adding a politics section to my site.
 But then I decided I don’t want to deal with the potential drama.
 But I do miss discussing politics and big ideas.
 I really like discussing big ideas and I don’t get that any longer.
 I miss it.
 And I miss the Facebook friends who would discuss big ideas with me.
-(Update: I have a current events and culture forum now.)
+(Update: I have a News section now.)

 And I won’t even get into the entire Facebook censoring people thing which I find seriously disturbing.